penny-vault/pvbt/README.md

 # Configuring

 There are a number of configuration variables necessary to run pvapi.
 These can be provided via a toml file (see: config.toml.tmpl for an example), environment variables, or as flags to the command line.

+# Design principals

+This software follows the design principals laid out in the [12-factor app](https://12factor.net).